mactul/powermake/README.md

 > In this documentation, the command `python` refers to python >= python 3.7.
 > On old systems, `python` and `pip` can refer to python 2.7, in this case, use `python3` and `pip3`.

-Install from Pypi: (RECOMMENDED)
+## Install from Pypi: (RECOMMENDED)

 ```sh
 pip install -U powermake
 ```
 Don't hesitate to run this command regularly to benefit from new features and bug fixes.

-Or install from sources: (NOT RECOMMENDED AT ALL - might be unstable)
+## install from sources: (NOT RECOMMENDED AT ALL)

+Version installed from sources might be untested and might not work at all.

 ```sh
 # USE AT YOUR OWN RISKS
 pip install -U build twine